MPAS-Dev/MPAS-Tools/conda_package/docs/mesh_conversion.rst

   - ``transectNames(nTransects, string64)`` - the names of the transects

 We don't currently provide cell, edge or vertex indices (e.g.
-``transectCellGlobalIDs``) for the cells along a transect or the edge sign as part of the dataset produced by this function.
+``transectCellGlobalIDs``) for path along a transect.
 This is, in part, because the algorithm doesn't keep track of the relative order of points along a transect.
 This could be updated in the future if there is sufficient demand.

+The edge sign (``transectEdgeMaskSigns``) is computed only if ``addEdgeSign=True``, since this takes extra time to compute and isn't always needed.

 .. note::